 These seem to be perpetually sold out, but they certainly look really great.

-With a slightly workmanlike aesthetic, with what appears to be a pocket-knife pocket and a zippered thigh pocket, these are somewhat less dressy than others, but still casual and non-hikery.
+With a slightly workmanlike aesthetic, including a pocket-knife pocket and a zippered thigh pocket, these are somewhat less dressy than others, but still casual and non-hikery.

 - Price: $225